emmakuen/js-algorithms-practice/5. quick-sort/README.md

 ## Disadvantages

 - Performs slower on small lists compared to quadratic algorithms
-- Requires quadratic time in the worst-case (already sorted lists)
+- Requires quadratic time in the worst-case (when repeatedly choosing maximum or minimum elements as the pivot)

 ## JavaScript Implementation